-Dear Sir/Madam.
+Dear Sir/Madam,

-I am a resident of the Coffs Harbour local government area and work in the field of eco system restoration.
-As well as conducting on ground restoration works I also prepare vegetation management plans mostly for development proposals as well as contributing time voluntarily to environmental restoration.
+We are a small business in the Coffs Harbour local government area and work in the field of eco system restoration employing up to 12 people.
+As well as conducting on ground restoration works we also prepare vegetation management plans mostly for development proposals.
 Thank you for the opportunity to comment on the proposed changes in environmental protection zonings.

 Environmental protection zonings play an important role ensuring that high value vegetation, Endangered Ecological Communities (EEC's) & threatened species, and Koala Habitat are protected from degradation and land clearing.
 They are a mechanism that ensures the protection for these habitats and even assists in the opportunity for their restoration (e.g. through the development process).
+I have a very good local knowledge of the vegetation in our area & the environmental zoning of areas & understand the affects that could occur if protection is reduced or altered.